republican-creole

 * PC or laptop running Windows with HyperTerminal program installed (or running any operating system with terminal simulator software installed)

 Do you have Cisco console kit?
-If no, then you could go to your local computer shop to get one.
+If no, then you could visit any local computer shop to get one.
 You could also buy one from ebay.
 Basically what you need is a RS-232 cable with DB-9 or DB-25 (depends on your computer serial port model) on one end to go to your computer serial port, and RJ-45 on another end to go to the router CONSOLE port.
 If your computer does not have serial port and only has USB port, then you might need a DB9-USB or DB25-USB adapter.

 Accessing CONSOLE port: